 Amounts borrowed under the Second Lien Term Loan facility that are repaid or prepaid may not be re-borrowed.
-The Second Lien Term Loan bears interest at a rate equal to adjusted LIBOR (defined as the 3-month London interbank offered rate for U.S. dollars, adjusted for customary Eurodollar reserve requirements, if any, and subject to a floor of 1.00%) plus 6.50%.
-The interest rate would increase by 200 basis points if an event of default exists under the Second Lien Term Loan Agreement.
+As of June 30, 2015, the Second Lien Term Loan bore interest at a rate equal to adjusted LIBOR (defined as the 3-month London interbank offered rate for U.S. dollars, adjusted for customary Eurodollar reserve requirements, if any, and subject to a floor of 1.00%) plus 6.50%.
+The interest rate is subject to an increase by 200 basis points if an event of default exists under the Second Lien Term Loan Agreement.
+On July 22, 2015, the Company entered into an amendment to its Second Lien Term Loan.
+Under the terms of the amendment, the interest rate on the Second Lien Term Loan was modified at no cost from LIBOR (1% floor) plus 6.50% to LIBOR (1% floor) plus a rate based on the Company's total net leverage ratio, as defined in the Second Lien Term Loan Agreement.
+See Note 15 - Subsequent Events.